-As an interim Sr. Director Dr. Lago oversees International Study Programs, international internships, multicultural studies and global engagement activities at Utah Valley University.
+As the Sr. Director Dr. Lago oversees multicultural studies and global spotlight activities at Utah Valley University.
 Dr. Lago has dedicated his professional career as a professor of language pedagogy and has presented his teaching philosophy and research in Europe, the Americas and Asia.
 A native of Spain, Dr. Lago received his undergraduate and post graduate degrees in the US and returned to his home country to complete his doctoral degree in instructional technology.
 He is the chief editor of the Journal of Learning Styles, a member of the Board of Trustees at the Extremadura Business School in Spain and participates actively in many scientific committees of international organizations.
 Dr. Lago serves as the Honorary Consul of Spain since 1999 and is past-president of the Utah Consular Corps.
 He enjoys travelling and spending time with his family.

 I have been teaching in the Education department at UVU since 2007 and love it.
 My family and I come to Utah by way of Texas and Colorado and are very excited to be raising our family here.
 Katrina and I have 3 children, Mckinley, Lily, and Sophia.
 We lived in Boulder CO for six years where I completed a PhD in Education in 2006 as well as my Master's degree.
 One of my many passions is being in the classroom with future and current teachers.
 My specialty is Multicultural Education and ESL/Bilingual Education.
 I love language and culture and always enjoy the rich discussions my students and I have in our classes together.